-Lipscomb baseball head coach Jeff Forehand announced the addition of six players to the Bisons 2016 recruiting class who signed National Letters of Intent Wednesday.
-Forehand and his staff, who have signed 27 players in the last three years, bolstered their roster with the addition of two pitchers and four positional players.
+Lipscomb baseball head coach Jeff Forehand announced the addition of seven players to the Bisons 2017 recruiting class Friday.
+Forehand and his staff upgraded the roster with three left-handed pitchers, two outfielders and two infielders.

-Lipscomb baseball’s head coach Jeff Forehand announced the Bisons’ 2016 schedule.
-The 56-game slate features 34 contests within the friendly confines of Ken Dugan Field at Stephen L. Marsh Stadium.
-Highlighting the challenging schedule will be road trips to Georgia, Dallas Baptist and Vanderbilt.
+Lipscomb’s 11th-year head baseball coach Jeff Forehand announced the Bisons 2017 schedule Thursday morning.
+The 55-game slate features 34 contests within the friendly confines of Ken Dugan Field at Stephen L. Marsh Stadium.

 Ted Jamison, left, Lipscomb athletic director Philip Hutcheson, center, and Jacob Robinson, right, talked during a visit to the athletics department.